-Chicago - Following heavy rain and flooding throughout Illinois, Attorney General Kwame Raoul today warned Illinois residents to be on alert for scammers looking to exploit homeowners and business owners who may be in need of repairs from storm-related damage.
+Chicago - As several Illinois counties continue to experience record levels of flood waters, Attorney General Kwame Raoul today reminded Illinois residents to be vigilant for scammers looking to exploit home and business owners in need of repairs from flood-related damage.

+Last month, a state disaster proclamation was issued for 34 counties, and more than 400 Illinois National Guardsmen were activated to provide additional support in river communities.
+Representatives of Raoul's office have visited some impacted communities to provide information to help homeowners and business owners avoid repair scams when floodwaters recede.

-Earlier this month, a state disaster proclamation was issued for 34 counties related to flooding, and residents in communities along the Mississippi and Illinois rivers have been asked to prepare for possible evacuations due to floods.
-Raoul cautioned Illinois residents that scammers often move quickly into communities to take advantage of people with damage to their homes or businesses.
+Raoul reminded residents that scammers often move quickly into communities to exploit people with damage to their homes or businesses.
 Raoul noted these "storm chasers" use the opportunity to pressure people into making quick and often expensive decisions about cleanup and construction work.
-Raoul also warned residents that scam artists may be operating as insurance adjusters or public adjusters.
+The Illinois Emergency Management Agency (IEMA) has received reports that storm chasers have already started entering some communities to take advantage of residents and business owners.